Projects per year

 Research Interests

 My research touches on the constitutional law, theory and history of Scotland and the United Kingdom.
 I have published on the United Kingdom's (so-called) 'political' constitution, as well as on various aspects of the law and politics of devolution, Brexit and Scottish independence.
-I have recently conducted a major empirical examination of the processes by which Bills in the devolved legislatures are vetted for legislative competence.
+I am currently conducting a major empirical examination of the processes by which Bills in the devolved legislatures are vetted for legislative competence, alongside Prof Janet Hiebert (Queen's University, Canada) and Prof Jim Kelly (Concordia); a BA funded review of legislative consent dynamics since Brexit with Prof Aileen McHarg (Durham); and, a Clark Foundation funded review of judicial review in Scotland with Prof Aileen McHarg (Durham) and Prof Tom Mullen (Glasgow).

-In addition, I have an interest in legal theory more broadly, and its impact on constitutional debates, and have pubished on the work of Benjamin Constant, Philip Pettit and Hannah Arendt.
-I am particularly interested in the legal and constitutional aspects of the latter's political thought, having completed a PhD on the topic, and published two co-edited collections, Hannah Arendt and the Law (Hart 2012) and Arendt and Law (Routledge 2017).
+In addition, I have an interest in legal theory and its impact on constitutional debates.
+I am particularly interested in the legal and constitutional aspects of the Hannah Arendt's political thought, having completed a PhD on the topic, and published two co-edited collections, Hannah Arendt and the Law (Hart 2012) and Arendt and Law (Routledge 2017).

 I would be delighted to hear from prospective PhD students with interests (broadly put) in any of these research areas.